CFA Level III Essay Strategy for 2026

 Critique

-Identify what's wrong with a given statement, recommendation, or analysis.
+Identify what is wrong with a given statement, recommendation, or analysis.
 The grader wants you to call out specific errors.

 Example: "Critique the IPS as currently drafted."

-Don't praise what's right.
-Just identify what's wrong.
+Skip what is right.
+Just name what is wrong.
 "The return objective fails to account for inflation."
 "The risk tolerance assessment ignores the client's known concentration risk."
 Each error is worth points.

 Common Trap